nkzinovyeva/React_personal_trainer/README.md

-# Final Project for FrontEnd Development Course
+# An Individual Final Project for the FrontEnd Development Course

 ### Link